huggingface/blog/lora.md

 As we've discussed, one of the major advantages of LoRA is that you get excellent results by training orders of magnitude less weights than the original model size.
 We designed an inference process that allows loading the additional weights on top of the unmodified Stable Diffusion model weights.
 Let's see how it works.

-First, we'll use the Hub API to automatically determine what was the base model used to fine-tune a LoRA model.
+First, we'll use the Hub API to automatically determine what was the base model that was used to fine-tune a LoRA model.
 Starting from [Sayak's model](https://huggingface.co/sayakpaul/sd-model-finetuned-lora-t4), we can use this code:

 ```Python
 from huggingface_hub.repocard import RepoCard